 | Manitoba | $15,780 | 10.8%, 12.75%, and 17.4% |

-Example: take-home pay at two salary levels in Alberta, Saskatchewan, and Manitoba
+Example: take-home pay at different salary levels in Alberta, Saskatchewan, and Manitoba

-To explain the real differences in take-home pay, here is a comparison of estimated yearly after-tax pay at two salary levels, assuming standard tax credits and no RRSP savings.
-At both income levels, the ranking of take-home pay stays the same: Alberta has the highest pay, Manitoba the lowest, and Saskatchewan is in the middle.
+To explain the real differences in take-home pay, here is a comparison of estimated annual after-tax pay across four salary levels, including $50,000, $75,000, $100,000, and $150,000, assuming standard tax credits and no RRSP contributions.
+Across all four income levels, the ranking of take-home pay stays the same: Alberta has the highest pay, Manitoba the lowest, and Saskatchewan is in the middle.

-See the table below for a deeper understanding of how net pay differs in these provinces:
+See the table below for a deeper understanding of how take-home pay differs in these provinces:

 | Gross salary | Alberta take-home pay | Saskatchewan take-home pay | Manitoba take-home pay |